-大家好。I'm Parker Lougheed and I am someone who has a passion for learning and education, primarily around computer science, but branching into all fields and possibilities.
-I had a great experience as a student due to fabulous teachers and amazing resources all the way up until college where I studied Computer Science and East Asian Studies.
+大家好！ I'm Parker Lougheed, and I am programmer turned educator.
+I had a great experience as a student due to fabulous teachers and amazing resources including university where I studied Computer Science and East Asian Studies.
+In the spring of 2022, I plan to continue my education at The University of Illinois Urbana-Champaign where I will study towards a Master of Education in Digital Learning.
 I hope I can make my own impact in the education of students of all backgrounds, whether it is in directly teaching them or researching and creating tools to further improve their experiences.
-Education is not something that has to be boring or tedious, it can be fun and eye opening, and I hope to help enable enabling this for computer science through the research and development of novel programming languages, environments, and gamification methods.
+Education is not something that has to be boring or tedious, it can be fun and eye-opening, and I hope to help enable this for computer science through the research and development of novel programming languages, environments, and gamification methods.
 Putting these distinct tools together with a glue that isn't just computer science, such as forms of art like design and music, I hope I can provide insightful, enriching experiences for everyone.

-Beyond traditional education, I simply enjoy developing tooling around programming languages.
-Programming drives many of the leading industries, if not them all, and it is paramount to our society's future development.
+Beyond traditional education, I enjoy developing tooling around programming languages.
+Programming drives many of the leading industries, and it is paramount to our society's future development.
 It can be hard to approach and frustrating at times though.
 Through language design changes, static program analysis, and compiler enhancements, this experience can be improved, not only for students but also for professionals and tinkering kiddos, creating to their little heart's content.

-At Epic, I've been working as a software since June of 2020.
-I've been lucky to work on an amazing, but small team which is developing a self-service data analytics tool for use by hospital administrators, researchers, and even providers themselves.
-More recently, it is being used as the tool to power interaction with Cosmos, a large database of de-identified data composed of records from many of Epic's customers, helping enabling of many things, evidence-based medicine.
+At Epic, I worked as a software developer from June 2020 to April 2021.
+I was super lucky to work on an amazing, but small team which is developing a self-service data analytics tool for use by hospital administrators, researchers, analysts, and providers themselves.
+More recently, it is being used as the tool to power interaction with Cosmos, a large database of de-identified data composed of records from many of Epic's customers, helping enable many things, including evidence-based medicine.

-As a part of the team, I work with multiple programming languages and databases daily, creating UIs which are used to qualify, quantify, and organize data.
-One area which working on this team has allowed me to grow in is my understanding of databases and data handling in general, as a lot of our work is around generating complex, performant SQL queries to retrieve the appropriate data based off the configuration the user built with our UI.
-This can be hard to get right but it is important for it to be performant for customers with large amounts of data and for it to be correct so no user is accidentally misled by our visualizations or otherwise hindered from completing their goals.
+As a part of the team, I worked with multiple programming languages and databases daily, creating UIs which are used to qualify, quantify, and organize data.
+One area which working on this team allowed me to grow was in is my understanding of databases and data handling in general, as a lot of our work was around generating complex, performant SQL queries to retrieve the appropriate data based off the configuration the user built with our UI.
+This can be hard to get right, but it is important for it to be performant for customers with large amounts of data and for it to be correct so no user is accidentally misled by our visualizations or otherwise hindered from completing their goals.

-The fixes and enhancements I have worked on are building up, with some highlights for me being working towards improved accessibility and increasing flexibility around dates and date ranges.
-I have also enjoyed working with my coworkers on not only my work but on reviewing their designs and changes.
+The fixes and enhancements I worked on were rather varied, with some highlights for me being working towards improved accessibility, increasing flexibility around dates, as well as tracking table and column dependencies used by different pieces of the application.
+I enjoyed working with my coworkers on not only my development but also on reviewing their designs and changes.
 Reviewing other's work really does a great job in helping you see into other parts of your application and can be an amazing learning experience, especially if there is some back and forth around if something is being done in the most appropriate way.
-As a side project, I've also been working on improvements to our visualization library, improving accessibility, performance, and programmer usability.
+As a side project, I also worked on improvements to our visualization library, in-product education, performance, and programmer productivity.

 At the University of Wisconsin-Madison, in the Spring of 2020, I worked as the peer mentor for CS354, a class which acts as an introduction to computer systems.
 A lot is first introduced and taught to the students in this class, particularly the C programming language, x86 assembly, memory management, and debugging.
 The content gets rather deep and technical as an important step towards more advanced classes such as operating systems and compilers.

-My primary responsibilities were creating the programming assignments, the corresponding grading scripts and related videos, then providing assistance through Piazza, Email, Skype, and in person.
-I enjoyed this beyond belief as I was able to explore the students knowledge and help them solidify it through interesting projects such as a connect 4 validator.
+My primary responsibilities were creating the programming assignments, the corresponding grading scripts, and related videos, then providing assistance through Piazza, Email, Skype, and in person.
+I enjoyed this beyond belief as I was able to explore the students knowledge and help them solidify it through interesting projects such as a Connect Four validator.
 My overall experience was fantastic and I hope to continue in similar positions in the future, helping create enriching experiences for students and making sure they walk away from courses with enough knowledge to succeed in their future courses, goals, and careers.

-At the University of Wisconsin-Madison, in the fall of 2019 worked as a peer tutor for the Computer Science department in the Computer Science Learning Center(CSLC).
+At the University of Wisconsin-Madison, in the fall of 2019, I worked as a peer tutor for the Computer Sciences department in the Computer Science Learning Center(CSLC).
 I started tutoring there for a class in the beginning of 2019 and continued until the end of 2019.
 I primarily tutored our school's three introductory Java courses, focusing on Object Orientated Programming, data structures, and basic algorithm analysis and implementation.
-Outside of that I have also tutored basic data science, computer engineering, computer organization courses, as well as more advanced classes like introduction to artificial intelligence and operating systems.
-Sometimes my job required me to make educational videos as well for the introductory Java courses.
+I also tutored basic data science, computer engineering, computer organization courses, as well as more advanced classes like introduction to artificial intelligence and operating systems.
+Sometimes the position required me to make educational videos as well for the introductory Java courses.

-This job was not just a job for me the year, but rather a great passion.
-Even outside of my hired hours I came to help whenever needed and when I had time, as I enjoyed working with all of my fellow classmates, helping them build their own understanding and own passion for computer science.
-I hope to continue in similar positions and help more students find a love for computer science.
-It can be stressful in the beginning, especially when there is not too much help, but I know from experience that having someone there to guide you is fantastic.
+This job was not just a job for me that year, but rather a great passion.
+Even outside my hired hours I came to help whenever needed and when I had time, as I enjoyed working with all of my classmates, helping them build their own understanding and own passion for computer science.
+I hope to always continue in similar positions and help more students find a love for computer science.
+Computer science can be stressful in the beginning, especially when there is not too much help, but I know from experience that having someone there to guide you can be key.
 I made many friends there and I hope they all will pass on what they have learned and their passion to others as well.

 Beyond my duties as an instructor, I also took over many roles of the assistant director throughout the summer.
 This included educational roles, such as helping coordinate activities and general planning, as well as offering feedback and suggestions to other instructors.
 There was also administrative duties such as communicating with parents, handling checkin and checkout of students, being properly trained in multiple types of first aid, completing inventory each week, and more.